grafana/grafana-infinity-datasource/docs/sources/examples/rss-feeds.md

 ## Annotation setup

-Once an annotation has been created in your dashboard, follow the steps below:
+After you've created an annotation in your dashboard, follow the steps below:

 1. Create a annotation and select your Infinity data source.
 1. Select **XML** as query type, **URL** as source and Format **Data Frame**.